APA Policy Guide on Impact Fees

-Ratified by Board of Directors, Cincinnati, Ohio, October 1988
+Ratified by Board of Directors, October 1988, Cincinnati

-Ratified by Board of Directors, San Diego, California, April 1997
+Ratified by Board of Directors, April 1997, San Diego

 Impact fees are payments required by local governments of new development for the purpose of providing new or expanded public capital facilities required to serve that development.
 The fees typically require cash payments in advance of the completion of development, are based on a methodology and calculation derived from the cost of the facility and the nature and size of the development, and are used to finance improvements offsite of, but to the benefit of the development.